Axiomatization of R\'enyi Entropy on Quantum Phase Space: Witnessing Cancellation

-In this section, we show that signed R\'enyi entropy as just defined witnesses non-classicality of measures.
-This result mirrors closely and also extends the domain of Koukouledikis and Jennings (2020, Theorem 10).
-As we will see, signed Shannon entropy does not witness non-classicality -- at least, not in this way.
+In this section, we show that signed R\'enyi entropy as just defined witnesses the presence of cancellation in signed measures.
+This result is related to one on witnessing negativity in Koukouledikis and Jennings (2020, Theorem 10).
+As we will see, signed Shannon entropy does not witness cancellation -- at least, not under our approach.
+Given a signed measure $P = (p_1, \dots, p_n)$, write the total variation as $A_1(P) = \sum_i |p_i|$, and define the negativity:

-\begin{theorem}~ A (signed) measure $P = (p_1, \ldots, p_n)$ contains at least one strictly negative component $p_i$ if and only if there is a value of the free parameter $\alpha > 1$ such that the R\'enyi $\alpha$-entropy $H^\pm_\alpha(P)$ is strictly negative. \end{theorem}
+We have $N(P) \ge 0$ by the triangle inequality.
+Note that our cancellation witness is invariant under a global sign flip $P \to -P$.
+Indeed, $N(P) = 0$ whenever all entries of $P$ have the same sign, even if every $p_i$ is strictly negative.
+Thus $N(P) > 0$ detects not the presence of a negative component per se, but the presence of both positive and negative mass -- that is, genuine cancellation structure in the signed measure.
+Our use of the term ``negativity" should be understood in this sense.

+\begin{theorem} The signed measure $P$ exhibits negativity, i.e., $N(P) > 0$, if and only if there is an $\varepsilon > 0$ such that: